Skip to main content

 Castelmola Castle

-Castelmola Castle, locally known as Castello di Castelmola, lies in the village of the same name, in the Messina province on the island of Sicily in Italy.
+Castelmola Castle, locally known as Castello di Castelmola, is situated in the village of the same name, in the Messina province on the island of Sicily, Italy.

-The site of Castelmola, a 530 meters high precipitous rocky ridge above the town of Taormina, was first fortified by the Byzantines around 800 AD.
-It was used as an outpost for Taormina.
-In 902 this fortification fell to the Muslims after a fierce resistance.
+The site of Castelmola, a 530-meter-high steep rocky ridge above the town of Taormina, was first fortified by the Byzantines around 800 AD.
+It served as an outpost for Taormina.
+In 902, this fortification fell to the Muslims after fierce resistance.

-In 1078, the Norman count, Roger I of Sicily, conquered the area from the Muslims.
-The Normans then built a new castle incorporating the older walls.
-What we see today are mostly the remains of the 16th century version of the castle.
+In 1078, the Norman Count Roger I of Sicily conquered the area from the Muslims.
+The Normans then built a new castle incorporating the original walls.
+Today, most of what remains is from a 16th-century version of the castle.

-The remains of Castelmola Castle may not be very much but they offer a great view over Taormina Castle below and the town of Taormina below that.
-It can be visited freely during daytime.
+Although the remains of Castelmola Castle are limited, they offer a stunning view of Taormina Castle below and the town of Taormina itself.
+It can be visited freely during the daytime.

 Gallery